CompOpt4Apps/Artifact-datadepsimplify-arXiv-July2018/README.md

            "Monotonicity" : "Monotonic_Increasing"
         }
 ```
-Here four properties for colPtr index array: (1) Domain, which would be the range of
+Here we define four properties for colPtr index array:
+(1) Domain, which would be the range of
 the numbers that can be used to index colPtr itself.
 (2) Range, which is the range values stored in coPtr.
-(3) Whether the unineterpreted function (UF) representing colPtr can be considered bijective.
+(3) Whether the unineterpreted function (UF) representing colPtr
+can be considered bijective.
 (4) Whether UF can be considered monotonic and in what manner.

 2. Index array properties that might have arbitrary form, declare a relationship between two or more